 WDP is a vibrant and innovative drug and alcohol charity committed to helping those who are affected by substance misuse.
 We provide support to individuals, their families and the wider communities across London, the South East and East of England.

 Tel: 0207 421 3100

 This privacy statement explains how we use any personal information we collect about you when you use this website.

-WDP is committed to protecting the privacy of visitors to our website in accordance with the Data Protection Act 1998.
+WDP is committed to protecting the privacy of visitors to our website in accordance with the General Data Protection Regulation (EU) 2016/679.
 The following statement outlines how we will treat your personal information and general experience on this website.

-Any personal information submitted on the website via any referral or feedback forms are treated in strict confidence and solely for the purpose they are intended for.
+Any personal information submitted on this website via any referral or feedback forms is treated in strict confidence and solely for the purpose it is intended for.
 We will take reasonable precautions to prevent loss or misuse of your data.

 Why we collect information about you

 At WDP we aim to provide you with the highest quality care.
 To do this we must keep records about you, your health, and the care we have provided or plan to provide to you.
 For the purposes of the Data Protection Act we are the Data Controller of your information.
 The following details should enable you to make informed decisions about the use of your information.

 The records we keep about you could be stored in paper form or electronically (or both) and may include: